 Lifestyle and Metabolism

-The lifestyle that people lead includes their dietary patterns, activities, and their opinions and behaviors.
+People’s lifestyle includes their dietary patterns, activities, opinions, and behaviors.

 Eating patterns with an excess of certain macronutrients will cause the body to use that nutrient over others in energy production.

-Weight management involves the physiological processes and techniques you use to achieve or maintain a specific body weight.
+Weight management involves your physiological processes and techniques to achieve or maintain a specific body weight.

 Fitness and nutrition programs vary depending on the needs and goals of the clients.